 Job opportunities are offered first to current Clerk of the Circuit Court Employees.
 If a Clerk employee is not selected, consideration will be then given to applicants outside of the office.

 This office reserves the right to consider how your application is prepared.
 It will be considered only if it is written with clarity and contains the required transcripts, certificates and licenses or other specified documents.

-The Clerk of Circuit Court / Comptroller (“Clerk”) is the CFO of Hillsborough County, a large county with total annual revenues of about $1.9 billion.
+The Clerk of Circuit Court / Comptroller (“Clerk”) is the CFO of Hillsborough County, a large county with total annual revenues of over $2.1 billion.
 The Clerk is also responsible for accounting, financial reporting, auditing, and treasury functions for the Hillsborough County Board of County Commissioners.
-The “Accounting Manager (Financial Reporting Manager)” position is in the County Finance Department of the Clerk.
-Responsibilities include Financial Reporting, General Ledger and Accounting System oversight, Accounting and accounting system problem-solving, special projects, coordination of the annual County audit, financial analysis, approving certain journal entries, and supervision of one or more employees.
+The “Accounting Manager (Financial Reporting Manager)” is an unclassified executive management position in the County Finance Department of the Clerk.
+Responsibilities include Financial Reporting, General Ledger and Accounting System oversight, Accounting and accounting system problem-solving, special projects, coordination of the annual County audit, financial analysis, approving certain journal entries, and initially supervision of two accountants.

 IDEAL CANDIDATE PROFILE

 A professional designation such as Certified Public Accountant (CPA), Certified Public Finance Officer (CPFO), Certified Government Finance Officer (CGFO), Certified Management Accountant (CMA), Certified Internal Auditor (CIA), or other related or similar professional designation is required.

 • A bachelor’s degree with a major in Accounting, Finance, Business Administration, Computer Science or related fields and